reapzor/FiloFirmata/README.md

 ```

 ## Receiving Custom Messages
 To implement a handler and custom message that is coming from your Arduino or project board, several classes must be built up and then registered within the FiloFirmata library.
 Whenever a registered command byte is identified over the serial port, a message builder for the command will be called which will parse the stream into a Message object.
-To handle, parse, and pass a custom message from the board, you will need to write 3 classes: a Message containing the data that was parsed from the custom command, a Builder to parse the message up from the serial port byte stream, and a Listener to handle processing of the message in your application once it has been received and built up.
+To handle, parse, and pass a custom message from the board, you will need to write 2 classes: a Message containing the data that was parsed from the custom command, and a Builder to parse the message up from the serial port byte stream.
 The builder class must be registered with the corresponding command byte to let the FiloFirmata library know that any message passed up from the project board with your custom command byte needs to be parsed by your custom message parser.

 For the example, we will use the same Two String Message command above, however now we will be reading two strings from the project board, instead of sending them.